seek4science/seek/tmp/docs/redis_filestore_cache_plan_2655_2026-07-07.md

-Replace the filesystem-based production cache (`config.cache_store = :file_store`) with Redis, while keeping a configurable maximum item size above which entries continue to be stored on and retrieved from the filesystem, and sending an exception-notification email whenever an item is too large for Redis and overflows to disk.
+Replace the filesystem-based production cache (`config.cache_store = :file_store`) with Redis, while keeping a configurable maximum item size above which entries continue to be stored on and retrieved from the filesystem, and logging whenever an item is too large for Redis and overflows to disk.

 ## Issue requirements (verbatim scope)